microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

     };

     [flags]
-    enum PushNotificationRegistrationKind
+    enum PushNotificationRegistrationOptions
     {
-        PushTrigger = 0x1, // Registers a Push Trigger with Background Infrastructure ComActivator = 0x2, // Registers the Project Reunion Background Task component as an InProc COM server };
+        PushTrigger = 0x1, // Registers a Push Trigger with Background Infrastructure ComActivator = 0x2, // Registers the Project Reunion Background Task component as an InProc COM server ProtocolActivator = 0x3, // Registers an application with the PushNotificationsLongRunningTask to be activated via protocol
+    };

     // An abstraction over the activation Registration flow runtimeclass PushNotificationActivationInfo
     {
-        // Initialize using a RegistrationKind and optionally defined parameters like manifest defined activatorId
+        // Initialize using a Registration option and optionally defined parameters like manifest defined activatorId
         // 1) If kind = PushTrigger is specified, only the Push Trigger will be Registered with Background Infra
         // 2) If kind = ComActivator is specified, the Project Reunion Background Task component will be Registered as an InProc COM server
+        // 3) If kind = ProtocolActivator is specified, the application will be registered to the PushNotificationsLongRunningTask for protocol activation
-        PushNotificationActivationInfo(PushNotificationRegistrationKind kind, Guid taskClsid);
+        PushNotificationActivationInfo(PushNotificationRegistrationOptions options, Guid taskClsid);

         // The CLSID associated with the Client COM server that Project Reunion will activate Guid TaskClsid{ get; };